-FSA is also accepting applications for the Continuous CRP signup, which opened in January 2023.
+FSA is also accepting applications for the Continuous CRP signup.
 Under this enrollment, producers and landowners can enroll in CRP throughout the year.
 Offers are automatically accepted provided the producer and land meet the eligibility requirements and the enrollment levels do not exceed the statutory cap.

-Additionally, FSA also offers financial assistance to producers and landowners enrolled in CRP to improve the health of their forests through the Forest Management Incentive (FMI), which can help participants with forest management practices, such as brush management and prescribed burning.
+Additionally, FSA also offers financial assistance to producers and landowners enrolled in CRP to improve the health of their forests through the

+Forest Management Incentive (FMI), which can help participants with forest management practices, such as brush management and prescribed burning.